 La Palma Island is an ideal destination for hikers: it offers more than 1000 kilometers of marked trails, in a territory of 708 square kilometers and a population of just over 80 thousand inhabitants.
 There are routes for all tastes and there are even accessible trails for people with reduced mobility.

 Probably many have heard of the Isla Bonita (it is even said that Madonna was inspired by this island to compose the song), but the truth is that it is given that name because it is the one with the most vegetation and in which you can find more landscape contrasts and natural spaces.

 Gran Canaria Island is one of the great centers of LGBT tourism in Europe, and it’s well known for offering one of the best nightlife scenes in the Canary Islands.
 So, in case you’re looking for some fun, head over to Playa del Inglés, to Maspalomas, or to Las Palmas de Gran Canaria, which is the capital of the island.
 Las Palmas de Gran Canaria features countless pubs and discos, that are sizzling during the summertime.

 And, in case you can adjust your schedule to attend the Canarian Carnival, do it.
-The Carnival is the most important party on the Gran Canaria Island, and it features a showcase of vibrant celebrations with outdoor dances throughout the night and with great shows, such as the Carnival Queen and the Drag Queen Grand Gala.
+The Carnival is the most important party on Gran Canaria Island, and it features a showcase of vibrant celebrations with outdoor dances throughout the night and great shows, such as the Carnival Queen and the Drag Queen Grand Gala.